Iowa Fishing Trails and Maps

 IA 3.5 mi Concrete

-The Heritage Trail rolls along like a dream for nearly 30 miles from the Mississippi River town of Dubuque to Dyersville, home of the movie set for Field of Dreams.
-Along the way it passes through the...
+Overview The Heritage Trail rolls along like a dream for nearly 30 miles from the Mississippi River town of Dubuque to Dyersville, home of the movie set for Field of Dreams.
+Along the way, it...

 The Kewash Nature Trail winds for nearly 14 miles between the towns of Keota and Washington.
 These endpoints were creatively combined to form the trail's name.
 The trail has a crushed limestone...